ipabz/wp-donation/README.md

 # Setup

-1) Upload the to the /wp-content/plugins/ directory
+1) Upload to the /wp-content/plugins/ directory

 2) On the wordpress wp-config.php file, add the following line then save